London Metal Exchange shareholders approved the $2.2 billion takeover offer from Hong Kong Exchanges & Clearing Ltd., ending a 10-month contest.

 Metals prices more than tripled in the past decade as demand from emerging markets overwhelmed supplies from mines.
 The LME, home to London’s last open-outcry trading, handled a record $15.4 trillion of contracts last year.
 Hong Kong Exchanges closed little changed at HK$101.60 yesterday, leaving the shares down 30 percent since Feb.
 18, when the South China Morning Post reported the bid.

 The exchange is owned by LME Holdings Ltd., which issues two classes of stock.
 There are 12.9 million ordinary shares, which confer ownership and traded at 4.925 pounds last July, before the LME said it was considering bids.
 Hong Kong Exchanges offered 107.60 pounds a share.
 JPMorgan Chase & Co.
-(JPM) and Goldman Sachs Group Inc. (GS) are the biggest investors, with closely held Metdist Ltd. the third largest, LME data show.
+(JPM:US) and Goldman Sachs Group Inc. (GS:US) are the biggest investors, with closely held Metdist Ltd. the third largest, LME data show.

 The bourse will continue to be regulated by the Financial Services Authority.
 Final approval is expected in November, Abbott said.